tjohnston-softdev/python-study-notes/chapters/06-lists.md

 ```

 ## Case-Insensitive Sort
-To remove case-sensitivity when sorting a list of strings, use 'str.lower' as the key function.
+To remove case-sensitivity when sorting a list of strings, use `str.lower()` as the key function.

 ```python
 stringArr = ["CaT", "dOg", "RaBbIt", "bEaR", "MoUsE"]